 The City of Princeton’s website boasts a wide variety of bird-friendly links.
 Topics include Giving Birds What They Need, Speedy Aerialists, Plants for Songbirds, Helping Purple Martins, Best Practices, and How to Get Birds You Love in Your Backyard.

-The City of Princeton participated in the 2016 Great Backyard Bird Count and recorded observations on eBird.
+The City of Princeton participated in the 2017 Great Backyard Bird Count and recorded observations on eBird.
 The species that were counted included Canada Geese, Bald Eagles, Red-tailed Hawks, Red-headed Woodpeckers, Downy Woodpeckers, Blue Jays, House Sparrows, Purple Fiches, American Goldfinches, Northern Cardinals, American Tree Sparrows, Dark-eyed Juncos, American Crows, and Black-capped Nuthatches.
-Five families and fifteen individuals participated.
+Eight families and twelve individuals participated.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.